EnautMendi/Muskit/README.md

 - MoreThanTwoQubit = ("ccx", "cswap") # All the supported gates that affect more than two qubits
 - PhaseGates = ("p", "rx", "ry", "rz", "rzz", "rxx") # All the supported gates that affect the phases of qubits requires a user to specify exact phase value to be used, i.e., a value between 0.0 to 360.0

-A user can consult Qiskit documentation to read about description of each of the gates <a href="https://qiskit.org/documentation/">here</a>.
+A user can consult Qiskit documentation to read the description of each of the gates <a href="https://qiskit.org/documentation/">here</a>.

 #### generatorConfig.py

 This configuration file provides instructions to the MutantsGenerator component.
-A sample file is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/generatorConfig.py">here </a>.
+A sample file is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/generatorConfig.py">here</a>.

-In particular, it allows a user to provide various selection criteria that will be taken into account while generating mutants.
-One can select 1) all mutants; 2) set a limit on maximum number of mutants to be generated; 3) selection based on operator types (i.e., add, remove, or delete); 4) selection based on gate types (one qubit or multiple qubit); 5) selection of exact gates on a circuit for replace and deleting, 6) selection a location to add new gates.
+In particular, it allows the user to specify various selection criteria that will be taken into account while generating mutants.
+One can select 1) all mutants; 2) set a limit on maximum number of mutants to be generated; 3) selection based on operator types (i.e., add, remove, or delete); 4) selection based on gate types (one qubit or multiple qubits); 5) selection of exact gates on a circuit for replace and deleting, 6) selection a location to add new gates.

 #### executorConfig.py
 - This configuration provides instructions to the MutantsExecutor component that will be taken into account for executing the mutants.
 A sample file is available <a href=https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/executorConfig.py>here </a>.